him2580/Smart-video-Player/README.md

      1)Opencv (V.4.0.2)
      2)Numpy
-2] Also install keyboard library using "pip install keyboard" 3] Now open the vlc media player under tools >goto hotkeys and select keyboard keys for play and pause and change the keys according in the "face_detect.py"
+2] Also install keyboard library using "pip install keyboard" 3] before running the codes do this changes in the vlc media player

+Open vlc media player under tools>preferances>Hotkeys.
+    Select the hotkeys as shown below:
+        volume up: z
+        volume down: x
+        play: p
+        pause: t
+        forward: v
+        backward: c
+        mute: m

+#then run the above codes.
-3] After downloading all the requirements just run the "face_detect.py".
+4] After downloading all the requirements just run the "face_detect.py".